sagar-viradiya/eazypermissions/README.md

 ```
 Notice `PermissionDenied` and `PermissionDeniedPermanently` are also exposing list of denied permissions and permanently denied permissions respectively so that you can decide your flow based on denied permissions if you want to.

+## Screenshots of sample
+To do - Add screenshots once done with sample app

 # License

 ```